 Digestive Aid

-regular bowel movements and can alleviate constipation.
+alleviate blockage.
 Capsaicin may support

 soothe stomach issues by promoting the release of digestive enzymes.